Takeaways from the first general election debate in the NYC mayoral race

 Cuomo leapt on that answer, arguing that “the occupation” is a reference to Israel existing at all on the land and saying it’s equivalent to the Hamas-promoted slogan that a future Palestinian state should be “from the river to the sea.”
 Mamdani rejected that interpretation.

-Mamdani in turn accused Cuomo of anti-Muslim sentiment, pointing out that he never visited a mosque until after losing the primary to him.
+Mamdani in turn accused Cuomo of fanning anti-Muslim sentiment, arguing that Cuomo never visited a mosque until after losing the primary to him.

-“Jews don’t trust that you are going to be there for them when they’re subject to antisemitic attacks,” Sliwa said, while also attacking both Mamdani and Cuomo for not giving Donald Trump enough credit for brokering the ceasefire.

-Mamdani snapped back: “I will be a mayor who finally addresses that, not just the theatrics on this stage.”
+“What Muslims want in this city is what every community wants and deserves,” he said.
+“They want equality and they want respect.”

 The forgotten Republican tries to make a mark